clue/commander/README.md

 expression.
 Note that alternative blocks do not require parentheses and the alternative mark (`|`) always works at the current block level, which may not always be obvious.
-Unless you add some parenthesis, `a b | c d` will be be interpreted as `(a b) | (c d)` by default.
+Unless you add some parentheses, `a b | c d` will be be interpreted as `(a b) | (c d)` by default.
-Parenthesis can be used to interpret this as `a (b | c) d` instead.
+Parentheses can be used to interpret this as `a (b | c) d` instead.
 In particular, you can also combine alternative blocks with optional blocks (see below) in order to optionally accept only one of the alternatives, but not multiple.